 A window jamb extension is an interior window component (in varying depths) that allows the window frame to fit the window opening.
-They can be included as an attachment as in the case of most window replacement projects, or they can be retrofit after the window frame has been installed.
-Jamb extensions reach out from the jamb from the top, sides and bottom (in most cases, depending on finishing requirements) of the window.
+They can be included as an attachment as in the case of most window replacement projects, or they can be retrofitted after the window frame has been installed.
+Jamb extensions reach out from the jamb from top, sides and bottom (in most cases, depending on finishing requirements) of the window.

 Depending on the thickness of a wall, a jamb can be made to fit a certain depth so that the window unit can sit flush with the interior wall, creating a snug fit and making it easier to apply the window casing (trim).
-Standard jamb extension depths are 15/16 inch, 1 3/8 inch, 3 3/8 inch.
-Optional variable depths can range up to 8 3/8 inches (depends on the manufacturer).
+Standard jamb extension depths are 15/16 inch, 1 3/8 inch, and 3 3/8 inch.
+Optional variable depths can range up to 8 3/8 inches (depending on the manufacturer).

 Note: Window units should never be anchored through jamb extensions.

-Interior jamb extensions are available in several finishes including extruded vinyl, bare paintable wood (typically pine), primed wood, foam board, veneers, vinyl wrapped wood (white, and in various faux wood finishes) and finally wood or drywall receptors.
+Interior jamb extensions are available in several finishes including extruded vinyl, bare paintable wood (typically pine), primed wood, foam board, veneers, vinyl-wrapped wood (white, and in various faux wood finishes) and finally wood or drywall receptors.
 With a faux window option the visible jamb, jamb liner, jamb extension and sash will all appear in the faux option.

 Want to know more about window jambs and jamb extension options?
 Give us a call or send us a request.
 Better still, schedule an appointment and come in and talk to one of our window associates.
 We’d be happy to answer all of your questions.
-Contact Us.

 Request information | 613-838-2211 | Request a quote